cms-svj/SVJProduction/README.md

 These examples are for generating 50,000 events with selected signal models, after profiling with 100 events.
 They assume the basic [CondorProduction](https://github.com/kpedro88/CondorProduction) setup has already been performed.
 To run for 2017, replace `.2016.` with `.2017.` in the argument of `--config` and `/2016/` with `/2017/` in the arguments of `--indir` and `-o`.
+(A similar procedure can be used for 2018.)

 <details>
 <summary>Commands:</summary>